UniqueNetwork/unique_docs/docs/reference/blockchain/nesting.md

 );
 ```

-Administrators can nest only tokens owned by them to the managed collection’s tokens.
+Administrators can only nest tokens they own to the managed collection's tokens.
 However, they can nest into a token that is owned by someone else (owner or another administrator).
 If an administrator imposes a collection restriction list, this list will also extend to the owner, i.e. the owner must also obey collection restriction rules set forth by the administrator.

-To disable nesting we would use:
+To disable nesting, we would use:

 ```javascript
 api.tx.unique.setCollectionPermissions(ACollectionId, {